relascope/vmpt/README.md

 Copyright 2015 Günther Humer
 ================================================
-VMPT is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+VMPT is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See the file COPYING included with this distribution for more information.